-Card System Time negative behaviour is Action Sanction Examples seen (a detention block is 15 minutes) 1 st Verbal warning from teacher /name on sad side of board (dependent on department in school) Talking when asked to, being silly in less not doing what has asked, breaking a so sons, been 2 nd Green card turned over to white rule, disrupting the learning of others.
-F 3 rd White card is turned to yellow 1 block of detention Examples of how a straight red card can be issued are; for continued refusal to wor disrespect to an adult, Swearing.
-4 th Yellow card is turned to red, time out in partner class, parents sent text message at end of day, incident recorded on Integris 2 blocks of detention 5 th Incident log, parents informed.
+Card System Time Action Examples Time negative behaviour is seen (a detention block is 15 minutes) - 1 st Verbal warning from teacher /name on sad side of board (dependent on department in school) Talking when asked n to, being silly in lesso not doing what has b asked, breaking a sch ns, een 2 nd Green card turned over to white rule, disrupting the learning of others.
+Po 3 rd White card is turned to yellow 1 block of detention behaviour at lunchtim nes.
+4 th Yellow card is turned to red , time out in partner class, parents sent text message at end of day, incident recorded on Integris 2 blocks of detention Examples of how a straight red card can be issued are; for continued refusal to work, disrespect to an adult, Swearing.
+5 th Incident log, parents informed.
 Moved onto Report system Straight to the report system for, physical assault, threat of assault, leaving class without permission, bullying or receiving 3 red cards in one week.
-Report sys tem 1 st incident log Child is placed on report for 1 week Child will miss an entire day's privileges A report card will be issued to monitor behaviour each lesson 2 nd incident log Child is placed on report for 2 weeks Child will miss 2 days privileges A report card will continue to be used to monitor behaviour each lesson Child is moved onto the contract system 3 rd incident log Child can be moved directly to the contract system if an incident is deemed by the SLT to be serious enough.
-Child will be placed on a Stay in School Contract Child will be recorded as 'At risk of exclusion' Parent, child, SLT and a gove to discuss the must be met is stay in school the school will the child.
-This will be reconstructed.
-Child will controport card vernor will meet targets which for the child to and the support I provide to help eviewed weekly cinue with a to be able to take curricular ool treats or If targets on the contract are not met by the time of a review, the SLT will consider the following options; Remain on contract Exclusion from playtimes for a number of days Exclusion from lunchtimes for a number of days Internal seclusion for a number of days Exclusion from school for a number of days Exclusion from school for a number of days Permanent Exclusion from School.
+Report sys stem 1 st incident log Child is placed on report for 1 week Child will miss an entire day's privileges A report card will be issued to monitor behaviour each lesson 2 nd incident log Child is placed on report for 2 weeks Child will miss 2 days privileges A report card will continue to be used to monitor behaviour each lesson Child is moved onto the contract system 3 rd incident log Child can be moved directly to the contract system if an incident is deemed by the SLT to be serious enough.
+Contrac ct system Child will be placed on a Stay in School Contract Child will be recorded as 'At risk of exclusion' SLT and a governor will meet m to discuss the targets which S targets on the contract are not et by the time of a review, the T will consider the following otions; Remain on contract Exclusion from playtimes for a number of days Exclusion from lunchtimes for a number of days Internal seclusion for a number of days Exclusion from school for a number of days Permanent Exclusion from School.